 Although we cannot resolve the individual complaints reported to us, they are vital in helping us find wider problems so we can help protect others from experiencing the same issues.

-- Monitoring how UK public bodies are protecting EU citizens’ rights
+- Monitoring how UK public bodies are protecting the rights of EU and EEA EFTA citizens and their family members

 This means that we actively seek information that will help us to identify where things are going well and where things are not.